A Distributed Optimization Scheme for State Estimation of Nonlinear Networks with Norm-bounded Uncertainties: Main results

 With the appropriate parameters $\overline{\lambda}_{k,i}$ and $\alpha_{k,i}$, the proposed state estimation algorithm for the uncertain nonlinear networks in a distributed sense is summarized as Algorithm \ref{algorithm2}.
 The derivation of Algorithm \ref{algorithm2} is given in Appendix \ref{proof1}.

 Actually, Algorithm \ref{algorithm2} is designed based on the following optimization problem.

 with

 where $P_{k,i}$ is designed in (\ref{equ:P2}), and $Q_{k,i}$ and $R_{k+1,i}$ are given in Section \ref{sec2.3}.
+It is worth mentioning that $x_{k,j}$ and $w_{k,i}$ in (\ref{equ:optimal_uncertain1}) are optimization variables of the problem, instead of the real state and the process noise.
 The structure of $ J_{1,i}$ in (\ref{equ:J11}) can be interpreted as follows.
-Note that $x_{k+1,i}$ is driven by the state of node $i$ and its neighbors at step $k$, and the process noise.
-Correspondingly, the first three parts of $J_{1,i}$ are optimized to obtain the priori estimate according to the priori information, such as the system model and the noise covariance.
+The first three parts of $J_{1,i}$ are optimized to obtain the priori estimate according to the priori information, such as the system model and the noise covariance.
 Then, by adding the last term, the local measurement information is utilized efficiently to correct the priori estimate.
 Hence, the cost function attempts to balance the model prediction process and the measurement feedback process.

 \begin{remark} The parameter $\alpha_{k,i}$ is introduced to act as a regulatory indicator, balancing the weights of the innovation errors on node $i$ and its neighbors.
 Specifically, the priori estimate of node $i$ is corrected by $(1 - \alpha_{k,i}) b_{k+1,i}$ while the ones of node $i$'s neighbors are corrected by $\alpha_{k,i} b_{k+1,i} /(\sum_{j \in \mathcal{N}_i, j \neq i} \pi_{ij}) $.
 Compared with the existing methods putting node $i$'s own and neighbors' information together, this decoupling design simplifies the solution process.
 Meanwhile, by this technique, the impact of the whole network on the subsystems is decoupled onto the neighbors at each estimation step.
 Here, how to obtain the optimized $\alpha_{k,i}$ is the key to guarantee the decoupling effect, which will be studied in the following part. \end{remark}